minetest-mods/digtron/README.txt

 Rotation Unit
 -----------

 This magical module can rotate a Digtron array in place around itself.
 Right-clicking on it will rotate the Digtron 90 degrees in the direction the orange arrows on its sides indicate (widdershins around the Y axis by default, use the screwdriver to change this) assuming there's space for the Digtron in its new orientation.
-Builders and diggers will not trigger.
+Builders and diggers will not trigger on rotation.

 Digger Head
 -----------